 modern slavery statement

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the activities that Bucherer Group has taken during its financial year 2019 to mitigate potential risks of slavery, servitude, forced or compulsory labour and human trafficking (collectively “Modern Slavery”) in any part of its business or supply chain.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the activities that Bucherer Group has taken during its financial year ending 31 December 2021 to mitigate potential risks of slavery, servitude, forced or compulsory labour and human trafficking (collectively “Modern Slavery”) in any part of its business or supply chain.

 Bucherer – your jeweller for luxury watches and jewellery

 Bucherer has one of the most distinguished traditions in Europe’s watch and jewellery industry.
 During a history that spans over 130 years, Bucherer has established an exclusive reputation for its range of exquisite jewellery and prize-winning creations.
-Bucherer’s head office remains in the Swiss city of Lucerne to this day, and the company employs over 2,500 staff in seven different countries.
-The Bucherer Group runs 35 Bucherer stores in Europe and owns the Swiss jewellery chains Juwelier Kurz AG and Swiss Lion AG.
+Bucherer’s head office remains in the Swiss city of Lucerne to this day, and the company employs almost 2,000 staff in seven different countries.
+The Bucherer Group runs over 100 Bucherer stores in Europe and North America.

 A reputation for high standards and quality